 8. Use a travel-sized wrinkle releaser

-You don’t always have access to an iron, or the time to use one.
+You don’t always have access to an iron or the time to use one.
 The solution is a travel-sized wrinkle-release spray.
-We like Downey wrinkle releaser, it does more than smooth out the wrinkles in your clothes.
+We like Downy wrinkle releaser; it does more than smooth out the wrinkles in your clothes.
 You spray it on the wrinkles in your clothes and smooth the fabric for a few seconds.
-Downey wrinkle releaser relaxes the fibers to help release the wrinkles.
+Downy wrinkle releaser relaxes the fibers to help release the wrinkles.
 In addition, it leaves your clothes with incredible softness and a fresh scent.
 This is the final step in doing laundry in your hotel or on a cruise ship.

-If you’re traveling on business, you’re unlikely to want to wash your dress shirts in the sink.
+Business Travel If you’re traveling on business, you won’t want to wash your dress shirts in the sink.
 Letting the hotel do your laundry is a better but costlier option.
 Should you choose to have the proprietor of a B&B or small hotel do your laundry, be sure to negotiate the fee in advance.
+Now you know how to wash clothes in a hotel sink making easier to pack light!

 When traveling for extended periods, some people like to splurge on a “real” laundry every couple of weeks or so, especially for large/bulky items of clothing that are more troublesome to hand wash.
 Drop-off laundries in some places are notorious for “losing” items.
 A deterrent to such a problem is to spread out your clothing on their counter and take a quick photo with your phone to help resolve any differences of opinion at pickup time.
 Lastly, keep a stain stick in your backpack or bag for quick fixes on the go.

 An alternative is to go to a laundromat.
-While you can do a lot of laundry at once you will need to stay there to keep an eye on your things.
-Consider if the time spent in a laundromat should be part of your travel itinerary vs doing laundry in your room.
+While you can do a lot of laundry at once, you will need to stay at the laundromat to keep an eye on your things; take into consideration that this could take a couple of hours.
+You need to weigh if the time spent in a laundromat should be part of your travel itinerary vs doing a little laundry in your room every night.

 Bonus hints